AI Publishing Operational Manual

 Markdown is rendered server-side using GitHub Flavored Markdown.
 Tables, fenced code blocks, task lists, and inline HTML are all supported.

-Multi-file app
+Multi-file artifact

-publish_static(app_id="abc123", files={
+publish_static(artifact_id="abc123", files={

 "index.html": "<!DOCTYPE html>...",